oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 #### Command Entity Cleanup Manager

-A new cleanup manager similar to AuditLogCleanupManager that removes any old commands that have been persisted but not have not been cleaned up afetr they were marked completed.
+A new cleanup manager similar to AuditLogCleanupManager that removes any old commands that have been persisted but not have not been cleaned up after they were marked completed.

 ### Command Executor Framework